MithrilJS/mithril.js/docs/mithril.module.md

 ## m.module

 A module is an Object with two keys: `controller` and `view`.
-Each of those should point to a Javascript class constructor function.
+Each of those should point to a Javascript function.

-'m.module' activates a module by instantiating its controller, then instantiating its view and rendering it into a root DOM element.
+When using `m.module`, Mithril instantiates controllers as if they were class constructors.
+However, controllers may return objects if you want to use that Javascript feature to have more fine-grained control over a controller's lifecycle.

 Conceptually, the easiest way to think of a module is as a logical namespace with which to organize applications.
 For example, an app might have a dashboard module, a userEditForm module, an autocompleter module, a date formatting module, etc